MikeAlexMartinez/smartz-gatsby/src/pages/services/index.md

         for various size companies.
 Together with the RTI submissions that HMRC require every time payments are made to your employees.
 Also submitting details to both HMRC and your pension provider.
-As well as letting you know how much need to be paid to HMRC and when.
+As well as letting you know how much needs to be paid to HMRC and when.
   - id: 2
     title: Bank Reconciliations
     textItems: